-For 2021, our performance continued to be measured against our previous KPIs, reported on page 72.
+Bror 2021, our performance continued to be measured against our previous KPIs, reported on page 72.

-TRANSITION AT SPEED AND SCALE

-Performance overview

-- Divestments: ECC complete and Leeuwpan divestment remains on track for the second half of 2022 - Formally allocated capital with expected returns to minerals and energy husinesses - Signed a memorandum of understanding with Eskom and Seriti for decarbonisation - Conducted rigorous market analysis and commodity evaluation that led to initial focus on copper, manganese and bauxite - · Appointed managing directors for the minerals and energy businesses - Refinanced an R8 billion loan facility - Digitalisation continuing to deliver value - Implemented RRODA for energy business - Implemented a revised governance structure in line with empowered and agile decision making across the group - Implemented a country risk assessment framework and differentiated weighted average cost of capital for minerals and - Implemented M2R and cost-saving initiatives, leading to notable cost saving for the year

-KPIs (2022 onwards)

-- Growth in renewables: MW target 3GW (net) by 2030 - Diversification of minerals: EBITDA target 50% of coal EBITDA by 2030 - Energy EBITDA
+TRANSITION AT SPEED AND SCALE MAKE OUR MINERALS AND ENERGY BUSINESSES THRIVE Performance overview Divestments: ECC complete and Leeuwpan divestment remains on track for the second half of 2022 Formally allocated capital with expected returns to minerals and energy businesses Signed a memorandum of understanding with Eskom and Seriti for decarbonisation projects Conducted rigorous market analysis and commodity evaluation that led to initial focus on copper, manganese and bauxite Appointed managing directors for the minerals and energy businesses Refinanced an R8 billion loan facility Digitalisation continuing to deliver value Implemented RRODA for energy business Implemented a revised governance structure in line with empowered and agile decision making across the group Implemented a country risk assessment framework and differentiated weighted average cost of capital for minerals and energy Implemented M2R and cost-saving initiatives, leading to notable cost saving for the year KPIs (2022 onwards) Growth in renewables: MW - target 3GW (net) by 2030 Diversification of minerals: EBITDA - target 50% of coal EBITDA by 2030 Energy EBITDA EBITDA Covenants ROCE (risk-adjusted) S&amp;P credit rating Total shareholder return Group cost efficiency Material themes SDGs impacted COMMIC READY CCOOMIC CROWTH CONTROL Looking forward We aim to transition at speed and scale but not at all costs.
+Our investments in minerals and energy will be governed within our prudent capital allocation framework and rigorous investment criteria positioning our portfolio within our desired risk-adjusted return levels Safety, cost optimisation and business improvement remain our priorities across our minerals and energy businesses

-- EBITDA

-- Covenants

-- ROCE (risk-adjusted)

-- S&P credit rating

-- Total shareholder return

-- · Group cost efficiency

-Material themes

-SDGs impacted